gnanikaomkarini/Melora/docs/1000_Problem_Statement.md

 ## 1. Vision & Purpose

-This project aims to develop a personal, ad-free music streaming application for iOS, inspired by the core functionality of Spotify.
-The primary goal is educational: to gain hands-on experience in mobile application development, audio streaming, API integration, and local database management.
+This project aims to develop a personal, ad-free music streaming application for iOS.
+The primary goal is educational: to gain hands-on experience in mobile application development, web scraping, building media conversion tools, and local database management.
 This application is intended strictly for personal use and will not be distributed.

 ## 2. Target Platform